Revenue Cycle Optimization Guide: Strategies, KPIs & Tools for Peak Financial Performance

 Overall accounts receivable & collections optimization

-Now that patients are bearing more responsibility for the cost of care, a new reality has surfaced: providers paying a hefty portion of patient financial responsibility.
+Now that patients are bearing more responsibility for the cost of care, a new reality has surfaced: providers are paying a hefty portion of patient financial responsibility.

 It’s easier to get bills owed from payers than from patients.

-As Brian Yeaman, MD, a family physician in Norman, Oklahoma, explains in a recent article, “traditionally, 20 percent to 25 percent of our accounts receivable (A/R) was patient-owed A/R. Now, it’s 40 percent or higher.
+Traditionally, 20 percent to 25 percent of our accounts receivable (A/R) was patient-owed A/R. Now, it’s 40 percent or higher.
 And that percentage of collections – and thus revenue – is so much harder to get.”

 He’s not alone.
-Linda Glidewell, vice president of consumer payment solutions for Change Healthcare, also explains that patients pay three times slower than health plans and it costs twice as much to collect those payments.
+Linda Glidewell, vice president of consumer payment solutions for Change Healthcare, also explains that patients pay three times slower than health plans, and it costs twice as much to collect those payments.
 Providers must stay on top of their accounts receivable to remain viable.

 Staff - Clear communication at the outset helps avoid accounts going into aging accounts receivable or write-offs.
 As mentioned above, patients should be advised of payment policies early on.
 Creating a patient payment responsibility document upfront not only keeps your payment policy transparent, but it also ensures more net revenue.